Code-Institute-Submissions/eeefitness/README.md

 This cohort of society are mobile savvy and therefore a mobile-first approach was taken, helped by the use of the [Bootstrap Framework](https://getbootstrap.com/).
 These young professionals have disposable income it can be assumed they are looking for a professional gym that achieves results and provides them with a wide variety of workout options.
 People in this age category are likely to be busy, working, commuting, socialising and to have family commitments, therefore time is a precious commodity to them.
-Because of this it is imperative that the site to be easy to navigate with key information intuitively located.
+Because of this it is imperative that the site be easy to navigate with key information intuitively located.

 #### Colour Scheme
 The colour scheme was chosen in order to convey a simple, clean and visually appealing site that evoked both an energetic, yet clean and professional atmosphere.
 Orange is colour that is traditionally associated with energy.